caleorourke/skim/index.md

 ## Social

-1. Scroll down to the second group of setting labeled `Social`.
+1. Scroll down to the second group of setting labeled "Social".
 2. Fill in each field with details about your social network.

 ~~~yaml